modular-network/ethereum-libraries/WalletLib/README.md

    * Any new token will automatically have a major threshold of 0 until a threshold is defined by the wallet owners.
    * Allows signatures to be revoked at any point in time prior to the transaction confirming.

-The wallet contract should put the `init` function in the constructor with the required parameters given.
+The wallet contract should put the `init` function from the WalletMainLib in the constructor with the required parameters given.
 Once deployed, owners can initiate any transaction by calling the appropriate function with the required data for admin functions, transfer or value data for token or ether transactions, or contract data for deploying new contracts.
 Most transaction requests end with a `bool` and `bytes` parameter.
 The `bool` parameter should be true for any transaction being initiated or confirmed and false for any signature revocation.
 The `bytes` parameter should be the msg.data passed automatically by the wallet contract.
 [See our example wallet contract](https://www.github.com/Majoolr/ethereum-contracts "Majoolr repo") to get a better idea of its implementation.

 Most functions return two parameters, a `bool` and a `bytes32`.
-The wallet library functions will generally return false and log an error event when submitted parameters are either wrong or the call will not work.
-In the case of a non-owner attempting to submit a transaction or any failure during actual execution, the wallet library will throw a standard out of gas error with no reason in order to successfully revert changes.
+The transaction and admin functions will generally return false and log an error event when submitted parameters are either wrong or the call will not work.
+In the case of a non-owner attempting to submit a transaction or any failure during actual execution, the function will throw a standard out of gas error with no reason in order to successfully revert changes.
 These functions will return true if any confirm or revocation call is successful.
 The functions that return a `bytes32` will also log this value in an event.
 Owners may choose to use the generic `confirmTx` or `revokeConfirm` functions by providing the id for any transaction already initiated, a concept artfully developed by Gav of York himself.

 **DISCLAIMER:** As always, please ensure you review this code thoroughly for your team's use.
 We strive to make our code as solid, clean, and well documented as possible but will not accept liability for unforeseen circumstances in which value is lost or stolen.
 This includes but not limited to any inability to meet signature requirements to move funds, loss of private keys, transactions you deem unauthorized from an owner's account, a non-owners ability to gain access to your wallet, etc. The library code has been thoroughly tested by our team and believe it to be suitable enough to be posted in our open source repository, however, you are still responsible for its implementation and security in your smart contract.
 Please use your best judgment.
 Please [let us know immediately](https://majoolr.io "Majoolr website") if you have discovered any issues or vulnerabilities with this library.